Zero waste living is centered on the 5 R’s: Refuse, Reduce, Reuse, Recycle, Rot (in that order!).

 Second only to refusing single-use plastics, reducing our food packaging has had a huge impact in reducing our overall trash.
 Here are some resources for reducing your food packaging.

-My go-to stores are the bulk bins at Whole Food and EarthFare (we have 2 locations, one in Hixson and one on Gunbarrel road).
-Between the two, we are able to find 80-90% of our pantry items without packaging.
-I know that sounds expensive, but if you stick to the bulk bins I promise it isn’t more expensive than Walmart–especially comparing organic to organic.
+My go-to store are the bulk bins at Whole Food, a farmer’s market, and a produce stand.
+I know Whole Foods sounds expensive, but if you stick to the bulk bins I promise it isn’t more expensive than Walmart–especially comparing organic to organic.
 They both also have non-organic options, which are even cheaper.
 If you live in Ootewah/Collegedale, the Village Market has bulk bins as well.

 I recommend you do an “investigation trip” to a store with bulk bins with a few mason jars as well as a pencil and paper (or your phone) and take notes on the selections offered.
 See this video on how I zero-waste shop in the bulk bins.